This is how to get through the flu season in good shape!

-The flu and the common cold have some overlapping symptoms.
+The common cold and flu have some overlapping symptoms.
 You could say that the common cold is a mild form of the flu.
 However, the flu is much more severe and will wipe you out for at least a week whereas most people can generally still function when they have a cold.

-It’s almost impossible to avoid getting sick with the flu.
-This is because the flu virus is highly contagious, spreads easily and adapts constantly.
-But there are some things you can do to reduce the chance of infection:
+It's almost impossible to avoid catching a cold or getting sick with the flu.
+But there are some things you can do to stay healthy and reduce the chance of an infection:

-- Make sure you’re healthy: a body that is in good physical condition has a stronger immune system and is therefore better able to fight off viruses and bacteria.
-However, don’t run to the gym and start weightlifting.
+A body that is in good physical shape increases the resistance which helps to better fight off viruses and bacteria.
+However, it is not the intention to immediately start doing heavy exercises in the gym.
 Contrary to what is commonly believed, physical exertion does not make you more resistant.
-In fact, it puts the body’s defence system under excess strain.
-Mild exercise and being active is more than enough to keep you healthy.
+In fact, it puts the body's defence system under excess strain.
+Mild exercise and being active are more than enough to keep you healthy.

-- Practise hand hygiene: the flu virus also spreads via hands and objects like door knobs and toys.
-So it’s important to keep your hands and your environment clean.
-To keep the flu virus at bay, wash your hands with soap and water before eating and after coughing, sneezing or blowing your nose.
+The flu virus also spreads via hands and objects like doorknobs and toys.
+So it's important to keep your hands and your environment clean.
+Wash your hands with soap and water before eating and after coughing, sneezing or blowing your nose.
 The best way to cough or sneeze is in a handkerchief or in the crook of your arm, or inner elbow, to prevent germs from spreading.
 And always use disposable handkerchiefs that you throw away afterwards.

-- Air out your living room, study or bedroom: the chance of infection is the greatest in enclosed areas with lots of people, such as houses, public transport, offices or daycare centres.
-Crack a window or open vents to get fresh air in, or turn on the air conditioning.
+The risk of infection is greatest in enclosed areas with lots of people, such as houses, public transport, offices or day-care centres.
+Leave the windows ajar or and ventilation grates open, or turn on the air conditioning.

-It’s also important to eat healthily and drink plenty of fluids.
-Staying hydrated is especially important because going to the toilet more often will help clear the toxics in your body, which in turn helps prevent the virus from nestling in body cells.
+It's also essential to eat healthily and drink sufficiently.
+Staying hydrated is especially important because going to the toilet more often will help clear the toxic substances from your body, which in turn helps prevent the virus from settling in your body.

 I've got the flu.
 What do I do?

-Did you catch the flu despite having taken precautionary measures?
+Have you caught the flu despite having taken precautionary measures?
 Then you should rest until you feel better.
-It’s especially important to stay home and get into bed those first few days of coming down with the flu.
+It's especially important to stay in bed for the first few days of the flu.
 Not just for your own good, but also for the people around you.
-This is because you are most contagious in the first five days after symptoms start.
-Other things you can do:
+This is because you are most contagious during the first five days after symptoms start.
+Here are some more tips: